wowashuwow/wowashuwow.github.io/_posts/2022-1-7-how-to-build-your-own-website.md

 layout: post
 title: How to build your own website
 image: '/images/fi-how-to-build-your-own-website.jpg'
-description: Complete guide to build your own website
+description: Complete guide to building your own website
 tags: [Guides]
 ---
 *Update: My website was running the Spearhead theme for WordPress at the time of writing this guide.
 I have since [moved to Jekyll]({{site.baseurl}}/blog/hello-world), but I still recommend WordPress for anybody looking to build a website.
 [Read more about the Spearhead theme](https://wordpress.com/blog/2020/10/29/spearhead/) to get a feel for it.
 PS.
 I just realized I really miss my old website!*